We are reviewing the Energy Retail Code of Practice to support ongoing protections for Victorian electricity and gas customers.

 We are reviewing the Energy Retail Code of Practice to:

-- address key actual or potential harms to Victorian consumers in a proportionate manner
+- address key actual or potential harms to Victorian consumers

 - clarify or update obligations identified as unclear or inconsistent